 Victims of domestic abuse may file complaints with police units stationed in major public hospitals.
 Social workers and counselors, usually female, also maintained offices in public hospitals and police stations.
-Women, however, often were reluctant to file formal charges of abuse for social, cultural, and economic reasons.
 There were domestic abuse centers in Abu Dhabi, Dubai, Ras al-Khaimah, and Sharjah.

 The government, in coordination with social organizations, sought to increase awareness of domestic violence, conducting seminars, educational programs, symposiums, and conferences.
-The Dubai Foundation for Women and Children increased awareness of domestic violence through social media, television and radio programming and advertising, by hosting workshops, and by sponsoring a hotline.
-The organization also offered services to all those residing in or transiting the country, including legal services and rehabilitation programs.
+The Dubai Foundation for Women and Children increased awareness of domestic violence through social media, television and radio programming and advertising, by hosting workshops and sponsoring a hotline.

 Female Genital Mutilation/Cutting (FGM/C): The law does not address FGM/C, although the Ministry of Health prohibits hospitals and clinics from performing the procedure.
 The practice was rare and confined to foreign residents.